 The Panama Canal

-Path Between the Seas: The Creation of the Panama Canal, 1870-1914, by David McCullough (Simon & Schuster, 1978), brings the epic history of the building of the canal to life with McCullough's meticulously researched book -- but at 704 pages, it's a tremendously long read and a heavy book to carry.
+Path Between the Seas: The Creation of the Panama Canal, 1870-1914, by David McCullough (Simon & Schuster, 1978), brings the epic history of the building of the canal to life with McCullough's meticulously researched book — a whopping 704 pages.
 How Wall Street Created a Nation: J.P.
 Morgan, Teddy Roosevelt, and the Panama Canal, by Ovidio Díaz Espinoso (Four Walls Eight Windows, 2001), is a page-turning account of the intrigue and back-door dealings between a group of Wall Street bankers and lawyers who paved the way for the construction of the Panama Canal.

-Most lodges and hotels have a copy of A Guide to the Birds of Panama, by Robert S. Ridgley and John A. Gwynne (Princeton University Press, 1992), which is the layman's bible to identifying the many birds you'll see during your visit, and includes tips on where you're most likely to see them.
-Most guides and nature lodges have a copy of this book on hand, although it's always best to have your own.
-A good all-around book to have is Carrol Henderson's The Field Guide to the Wildlife of Costa Rica (University of Texas Press, 2002).
-Although it's a Costa Rican guide, this book is useful in Panama since these two neighboring countries are home to much of the same fauna.
+A Guide to the Birds of Panama, by Robert S. Ridgley and John A. Gwynne, Jr. (Princeton University Press, 1992), is the layman’s bible to identifying the many birds you’ll see during your visit, including tips on where you’re most likely to see them.
+Most guides and nature lodges have a copy of this book on hand, although it’s always smart to have your own.
+A good all-around book to have is Carrol L. Henderson’s The Field Guide to the Wildlife of Costa Rica (University of Texas Press, 2002).
+Although it’s a Costa Rican guide, this book is useful in Panama since these two neighboring countries are home to much of the same fauna.

-Tropical Nature: Life and Death in the Rainforests of Central and South America, by Adrian Forsyth and Ken Miyata (Touchstone Books, 1987), is a passionate, lucid exploration of the inter-relationships of flora and fauna in the tropical rainforest.
+Tropical Nature: Life and Death in the Rainforests of Central and South America, by Adrian Forsyth and Ken Miyata (Touchstone Books, 1987), is a passionate, lucid exploration of the interrelationships of flora and fauna in the tropical rainforest.
 The Neotropical Companion, by John C. Kricher (Princeton University Press, 1999), is tremendously popular with field guides, giving a lively and readable overview of ecological processes at work in the neotropics.
-Juan Carlos Navarro, the mayor of Panama City, is the author of a glossy coffee-table book, Parques Nacionales de Panamá (Balboa Ediciones, 2001), featuring gorgeous photos of national parks in Panama and the flora and fauna found within.
-The Tapir's Morning Bath, by Elizabeth Royte (Mariner Books, 2002), is an engaging account of the joys and frustrations of scientific fieldwork by biologists at the canal's Barro Colorado Island.
+Juan Carlos Navarro, the former mayor of Panama City, is the author of a glossy coffee-table book, Parques Nacionales de Panamá (Balboa Ediciones, 2001), featuring gorgeous photos of national parks in Panama and the flora and fauna found within.

-Ruben Blades may be Panama's current Minister of Tourism, but he is better known as Panama's best-known salsa singer.
-He's made dozens of CDs, but you might want to check out: Maestro de la Fania (2005), his latest creation, and Lo Mejor vol. 1 and 2 (2004), featuring his greatest hits over his decades-long career.
+Ruben Blades may be an international movie star and Panama’s former Minister of Tourism, but he found fame as a salsa singer/ songwriter.
+He’s made dozens of CDs, but you might want to check out Tangos (2014), the Grammy-nominated Eba Say Ajá (2011) or Lo Mejor, Vol. 1 and 2 (2004), his greatest hits over his decades-long career.